 • Save

 Note, if you want to add multiple columns, you just add an argument as we did above for each column you want to insert.
-It is, again, important that the length of the vector is the same as the number of rows in the dataframe.
-Or else, we will end up with an error.
+Again, it is important that the vector’s length is the same as the number of rows in the dataframe.
+Or else we will end up with an error.
 Note, a more realistic example can be that we want to take the absolute value in R (from e.g. one column) and add it to a new column.
 In the next example, however, we will add columns from one dataframe to another.

 Add Columns from One Dataframe to Another Dataframe

 In this section, you will learn how to add columns from one dataframe to another.
-Here’s how you append e.g. two columns from one dataframe to another:
+Here is how you append e.g., two columns from one dataframe to another:

 # Read data from the .xlsx files: